graphql/graphql-wg/rfcs/SemanticNullability.md

 Each solution is identified with a `Number` so they can be referenced in the rest of the document.
 New solutions must be added to the end of the list.

+Some of the solutions have been ruled out and are kept here for historical reasons.
+Those solutions are folded in a `<details>` tag.

 Semantic nullability is only relevant to output positions, so when comparing syntax we will look for changes versus the current syntax used to represent these types: